 Emtricitabine (em-trye-SYE-ta-been), Tenofovir Disoproxil Fumarate (ten-OF-oh-vir dye-soe-PROX-il FUE-ma-rate)

-Treats human immunodeficiency virus (HIV) infection.
-HIV causes acquired immune deficiency syndrome (AIDS).
+Treats HIV infection.
+Also used as part of a complete prevention strategy to reduce the risk of HIV infection in adults who are at high risk.
+HIV causes AIDS.
 This medicine does not cure HIV or AIDS, but combinations of drugs may slow the progress of the disease.

 There may be other brand names for this medicine.